billmullen42/billmullen42.github.io/essays/Javascript-first-weeks.md

 If this says anything about the design philosophy of the language, I would hazard that Javascript strives to be flexible.
 Indeed, in just about every micro-lesson, I've learned that an element of Javascript syntax is about the same as Java or C, or that it strives to be simpler: straightforward, and as flexible as possible.

-To give one example, I was recently trying to recall the synax to concatenate strings.
+To give one example, I was recently trying to recall the syntax to concatenate strings.
 Is it ".concat"?
 All spelled out, ".concatenate"?
 I was about to turn to Google when I asked myself, "what is the simplest way I could express that idea?"
 And of course, my answer produced working code: "+=".

 ## On data and simplicity